qarbondev/Open-Fire-Service-Shell/README.md

 In the other service instance (let us call it "Chat Room Message Monitor", click on the "

 ## Suggested Improvements
-If the sandbox name changes or any of its permitted users, the chat room name or its room members respectively are not automatically updated.
+If the sandbox name or any of its permitted users change, these are not automatically updated in the respective OpenFire chat room.
 An option to auto reflect such changes after a change should be offered perhaps.